-SE plc also maintains an equity hedging strategy, whereby a portfolio of put options and total return swaps are held and rebalanced on an annual basis to reduce equity risk with a current target of reducing equity risk exposure to c.£600m.
+SE plc also maintains an equity hedging strategy which combines a portfolio of put options and a Unit Matching programme.
+Unit Matching is targeted to hedge a proportion of expected fee income over the medium term, with rebalancing being reviewed quarterly.
+The portfolio of puts are held and rebalanced on an annual basis to reduce residual equity risk with a current target of reducing equity risk exposure to c. £700m.